skaffa/albert-heijn-bonuskaart-generator/README.md

 > [!Warning]
 > It may be possible that you generate a code that is registered to a Premium member.
 > This will cause you to pay more, in favour of the cardholder.
-> So far this has happened twice to me, paying about 60 cents extra each.
+> So far this has happened 3 times to me, paying about 60 cents extra each, and once even for Airmiles.

 > I decided to try and reverse engineer the algorithm behind the Albert Heijn Bonuskaart.